priyapalivela/Twitter-Sentiment-Analysis/README.md

 - NLTK / TextBlob
 - Matplotlib / Seaborn

-## How to Run
-1. Open the notebook in Jupyter or Google Colab
-2. Upload your dataset
-3. Run all cells to view results

 ## Results
 Achieved sentiment classification with visual analysis of tweet polarity distribution.